baobabKoodaa/blog/content/pages/3--botland-cheat-sheet/index.md

 - Maximum script length is 16500 characters for Botlandscript and 99000 characters for Blockly.
 - Action limit per round: 3000 opportunities-to-act in total from all bots on the map (currently there is no way to accurately gauge how close to the limit you are).
 - There are two limits to computation time that can be expended by your bots.
 First, if an individual bot takes too long to act, it will miss a turn.
-Second, the total amount of computation time expended by your bots within a match can be roughly 1000ms; once that limit is reached your bots will simply do nothing for the remainder of the match.
+Second, the total amount of computation time expended by your bots within a _round_ can be roughly 1000ms; once that limit is reached your bots will simply do nothing for the remainder of the round.
 - When you use arrays, you have to name them `array1` and `array2`.
 You can not use more than 2 arrays per bot.
 Arrays can have at most 100 elements.
 - You can share information between bots by utilizing shared variables `sharedA` to `sharedE`.